 Self-employed electricians must also have business skills.

-- usually work regular business hours, but may work weekends and be on call
+- usually work regular business hours, but may work weekends, public holidays, or be on call

-- sometimes work at height or in small enclosed areas, and in conditions which may be noisy, dirty, dusty, and/or hazardous
+- may work at heights and in enclosed, noisy, dirty, dusty, or hazardous conditions

 What's the job really like?